1. Commitment to God and His Authoritative Word

 Believers must go beyond superficial relationships and be committed to intimacy in each other’s lives, continually stirring up one another to love God and love others.
 The church must minister to both the physical and spiritual needs of the body.
 Selfless, sacrificial love is the defining mark of Christ's disciples and the continual requirement for flawed humans to work together demands a sacrificial giving of one's self for another.

 Even though it is unpopular in today’s culture, a church family must be committed to following the complete biblical process when a church member is in unrepentant sin.
 Restoration, the constant goal of church discipline, patiently returns an erring Christian to complete fellowship with God and the church.
 Church members must mourn over sinning brothers and sisters and eagerly forgive with joy at their repentance.

 Every believer is made for ministry and has a place of service or outreach.
 Ministry should never be viewed as the job of the “trained professionals.”

 The elders of Grace Church recognized the Nashville Statement as an additional statement representing and affirming our church belief and positions on human sexuality.
-You can read the statement here at CBMW.org.
+You can read our personalized verdsion of the statement here at GCV Nashville Statement.